SamYouatt/samyouatt/content/blog/site-design.md

 The fonts I ended up using and their uses are as follows:

 - Poppins: headings.
-- Futura Now Headling: logo typography.
+- Futura Now Heading: logo typography.
 - Rubik: body text.
 - Source Code Pro: monospace.